Comcast/cmb/README.txt

 - Known Limitations
 --------------------------------------------------------------------------------------

-- Compatibility with the Java AWS SDK has been tested up to version 1.9.14
+- Compatibility with the Java AWS SDK has been tested up to version 1.11.2

-- CMB does not work with Cassandra versions prior to 1.0.10, however, 1.1.X, 2.0.X and 2.1.X are ok
+- CMB does not work with Cassandra versions prior to 1.0.10, however, 1.1.X, 2.0.X ,
+  2.1.X and up are ok

 - CNS does not support SMS protocol